South Carolina Domestic Violence Overview

 Domestic Violence charges present special challenges not found in other cases.
 These are because unlike other crimes the alleged victim and offender frequently enjoyed a close personal relationship and may be married or have children together.
 Many cases also involve victims who are either seeking to have the charges unsuccessfully dismissed due to the State's "no drop" policy.
 The opposite may also be true where the alleged victim may seek to base CDV or CDVHAN charges through exaggerated or false allegations.

 If you or a loved one is facing a South Carolina domestic violence or other criminal charge you may contact our office today for a free and confidential consultation.
 Please call (888) 302-5840 today.
-Appointments are held in our office at 316 South Lake Drive in downtown Lexington, South Carolina.
+Appointments are held in our office at 123 Harmon Street in downtown Lexington, South Carolina.